colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-8.md

 }
 ```

-Lastly, in `createBoard()`, update the call to the `Board` constructor to so that the board when the game board is rendered, it's shifted down below the status area:
+Lastly, in `createBoard()`, update the call to the `Board` constructor so that the board when the game board is rendered, it's shifted down below the status area:

 ```js
 export default class FrontEnd {